 On March 6, 2015, National Life Distribution, LLC ("NLD") was formed as a subsidiary of LSW.
 NLD serves as a master agency for the Company's field force operations.
-The life companies incur commission expenses based on applicable product commission schedules agreed to with NLD.
+National Life and LSW incur commission expenses based on applicable product commission schedules agreed to with NLD.